MLHale/nebraska-gencyber-modules/2021/using_rest_and_apis/README.md

 For scaffolding, we suggest starting in POSTMAN and moving to code.

 Following the documentation, we have packaged requests for postman to invoke each of the `endpoints` the open weather api supports.
 You can download those [here](../weather-station-activity.postman_collection.json).

-Alternate direct link: (select file->save_as) [https://mlhale.github.io/nebraska-gencyber-modules/2021/using_rest_and_apis/weather-station-activity.postman_collection.json](https://mlhale.github.io/nebraska-gencyber-modules/2021/using_rest_and_apis/weather-station-activity.postman_collection.json)
+> Note, make sure to right click and select `save link as`

 You can have your students download this collection, change the environment variables in the collection to their `appid` (their api key), create their first weather station, and then save their weather station id in the collection.